 - Ensuring text contrast — Because fixed layouts often involve the layering of text over images, it is important to ensure that the text is visually distinguishable from its background.

-Even when following these practices, a key problem that limits the accessibility of fixed layouts is that reading systems often lock out users from changing the appearance of the documents to preserve the author's layout (e.g., disabling the ability to increase font size or changing text colour).
+Even when following these practices, a key problem that limits the accessibility of fixed layouts is that reading systems often lock out users from changing the appearance of the documents to preserve the author's layout (e.g., disabling the ability to increase font size or changing text color).
 As a result, even the best efforts to make a fixed-layout publication accessible may still leave it unreadable to some users.